HadasBabayov/Anomaly-Detection-WebApp/README.md

 **Instructions for using the application:**
 - Download node.js version 16.0.0 (latest version).
 - Prepare two CSV files : first of them is for learning, and the second one about the anomalies.
 The first line of the csv files has to be the features names.
 - Download IDE webStorm 2021.1.1 in order to run the application in a comfortable place.
+NOTICE: The csv files must be encoded with a new line '\n', if your files are encoded in a different way, please change their encoding to UNIX new line ('\n').
 - Clone the project.
 - Do in the terminal cd "Anomaly Detection WebApp"
 - Install all the moudles we need for running the server, do it by writing in the terminal: npm install.